A-poc/RedTeam-Tools/README.md

 Some of the tools may be specifically designed for red teaming, while others are more general-purpose and can be adapted for use in a red teaming context.

+> 🔗 If you are a Blue Teamer, check out [BlueTeam-Tools](https://github.com/A-poc/BlueTeam-Tools)

 > **Warning**
 >
 > *The materials in this repository are for informational and educational purposes only.
 They are not intended for use in any illegal activities.*